MicrosoftDocs/azure-docs/articles/migrate/contoso-migration-rehost-vm-sql-managed-instance.md

     ![DMS source database](./media/contoso-migration-rehost-vm-sql-managed-instance/dms-wizard-sourcedb.png)

-3. As a target, they specified the name of the Managed Instance in Azure, and access credentials.
+3. As a target, they specify the name of the Managed Instance in Azure, and access credentials.

     ![DMS target](./media/contoso-migration-rehost-vm-sql-managed-instance/dms-target-details.png)